Guitar Sight Reading: Tips and Methods for Your Practice Session

 Ingraining Scale and Chord Shapes

-Another beneficial skill is to be able to readily recognize common scale and chord shapes.
+Another beneficial skill for your practice sessions is to be able to readily recognize common scale and chord shapes.
+This is especially helpful with the notes above and below the staff (on ledger lines).

 To practice sight-reading using scales and chords, actively go through your sight-reading practice music and look for snippets of scale and chord shapes you know.
 Mark them and identify them by name (the name of the scale or chord shape).